apache/celeborn-website/docs/user_guide/celeborn_ratis_shell.md

 # Celeborn Ratis-shell

 [Ratis-shell](https://github.com/apache/ratis/blob/master/ratis-docs/src/site/markdown/cli.md) is the command line interface of Ratis.
-Since Celeborn uses Ratis to implement the HA function of the master, Celeborn directly introduces ratis-shell package into the project then it's convenient for Celeborn Admin to operate the master ratis service.
+Celeborn uses Ratis to implement the HA function of the master, Celeborn directly introduces ratis-shell package into the project then it's convenient for Celeborn Admin to operate the master ratis service.

 > **Note**: